Waste Disposal Vouchers

 What if I only have a single bag of rubbish?

-In 2017/18, for a single bag of rubbish, up to a 240L wheelie bin, a voucher can be stamped up to 4 times and on the 5th bag/bin the voucher will be collected by the attendant.
+For a single bag of rubbish, up to a 240L wheelie bin, a voucher can be stamped up to 4 times and on the 5th bag/bin the voucher will be collected by the attendant.

 What if I run out of vouchers?